cryobry/installjrmc/README.md

 ## Firewall

-`installJRMC` will automatically add port forwarding firewall rules enabling remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on Fedora/CentOS/SUSE and `ufw` on Ubuntu/Debian.
+`installJRMC` will automatically add port forwarding firewall rules enabling remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on EL distros and `ufw` on Debian/Ubuntu.

 **Note:** `ufw` is not installed by default on Debian but will be installed by `installJRMC`.
 To prevent user lock-out (i.e. SSH), Debian users that have not already enabled `ufw` will need to `sudo ufw enable` after running `installJRMC` and inspecting their configuration.